iosifeanyi/osdc-2023-01-perl/README.md

 ### Assignment 5

 * Pick one or more projects
-* Try to setup the local development envrionment.
+* Try to setup the local development environment.
-    * If you cannot, open an issue asking the auhtor how.
+    * If you cannot, open an issue asking the author how.
 (Feel free to mention me by including @szabgab and mentioning the course by including a link to to https://osdc.code-maven.com/
     * If you can setup verify that there are clear instructions how to do this in the README file or in some other file (e.g. CONTRIBUTING).
         * If there are not, send a PR with the instructions so the next person will have less trouble.
     * Run the tests locally.